Marketing Alternatives to Event Marketing in 2024

 - It attracts prospects and partners to learn more about your offering.

-What also shouldn't be overlooked is that your current audience is already on board with you, and the more value you're offering to them as customers can also generate buzz.
+What also shouldn't be overlooked is that your current audience is already on board with you, and the more value you're offering to them as customers, the more they can generate buzz.

-Like we're being encouraged to do in the real world, ensure that your housekeeping is current.
-That means making sure that your website is attractive, refreshed, and populated with relevant things and that you have content that's been posted within the past two weeks.
+Like we're being encouraged to do in the real world, ensure your housekeeping is current.
+That means ensuring that your website is attractive, refreshed, and populated with relevant things and that you have content posted within the last five days.

 It might be time to revisit your content posting frequency.
 In this time of uncertainty, any expertise and advice you can offer would be more than welcome, and if you have a strong stable of content marketers, it’d be good to get them working.
-Regular updates are a good way to bring people back to your site, ensuring a steady flow of site traffic.
+Regular updates are an excellent way to bring people back to your site, ensuring a steady flow of site traffic.

 Having relevant articles/blog posts, downloadable ebooks, and even podcasts on your site can help strengthen your trusted rapport and relationship with your customers.
 It's something that they can take away and share with their network, and that will send new prospects your way.